Amyloidosis Samples for Research

 Following are different types of amyloidosis disease:

-- Autoimmune (AA) amyloidosis: AA amyloidosis is also called secondary amyloidosis or inflammatory amyloidosis.
-In this condition, the amyloid protein that builds up in the tissues is called the A protein.
-AA amyloidosis is associated with some chronic diseases, such as diabetes, tuberculosis, rheumatoid arthritis, and inflammatory bowel disease.
-It may also be linked to aging.
+- Autoimmune (AA) amyloidosis: AA amyloidosis also carries the name secondary amyloidosis or inflammatory amyloidosis.
+In this condition, the tissues accumulate the amyloid protein called the A protein.
+Some chronic diseases, such as diabetes, tuberculosis, rheumatoid arthritis, and inflammatory bowel disease, associate with AA amyloidosis.
+Aging may also link to AA amyloidosis.
 AA amyloidosis can affect the spleen, liver, kidneys, adrenal glands, and lymph nodes.
 Lymph nodes are tiny, bean-shaped organs that fight infection.

 - Hereditary or familial amyloidosis: Hereditary amyloidosis is rare inherited disorder, it can be passed from generation to generation within a family.
 The proteins produced in hereditary amyloidosis may cause problems with the heart and may cause carpal tunnel syndrome and eye abnormalities.
 The most common subtypes involve a protein called transthyretin (TTR).